vokouns/us-healthcare-spending/README.md

     1. What does total healthcare spending look like from 2002 to 2020 when sorted by Sex, by age group, and lastly by Sex and age group?

-    2. What does healthcare spending look like for specific services?
-We broke out spending for Medicaid, Prescription Drugs, and
+    2. What is the breakdown of spending per service?
+What does healthcare spending look like for specific services?
+We looked closer at spending for Dental Services and on Prescription Drugs.

     3. What trends and estimates can we make from total spending by using regression charts?

 For all three questions, we used the Age and Sex spending data CSV file provided by the Centers for Medicare and Medicaid Services.